 Minorities make up roughly one-third of the US population.
 That 30% is expected to pass 50% by the year 2042.
 By 2023 — 11 years from now — minorities will comprise more than half of all children in the United States.

 The Hispanic population is projected to triple, from 46 million to 132 million by 2050.
 Hispanics will probably move from 15 percent of the total population to 30 percent.

 The black population is projected to increase from 41 million (14 percent of the population) 65 million (15 percent) in 2050.

 John Mayer’s City View Report 2008 gives these remarkable facts our own town:

-- In 2004, Minnesota ranked third in the nation for the most new refugees.
+In 2004, Minnesota ranked third in the nation for the newest refugees.
 Only California and Florida have more.

 How do you feel about all this?
 Does it feel threatening or exciting?
 Do you feel possessive of culture and place?
 Or do you feel like God is at work with amazing kingdom possibilities?
 Do you feel resentful that the old earthly stabilities are being shaken up?
 Where is your stability?

 Oh how I long for Bethlehem to be a people who love Christ-exalting diversity!
 And who love it not because diversity is the politically correct Christian virtue, but because the one we love most, Jesus Christ, shed his blood to ransom people from every tribe and language and people and nation (Revelation 5:9).
 We love Christ-exalting diversity not because it is a cool social issue, but because it is a costly blood issue.
 We love Christ-exalting ethnic diversity because we love the gospel.